matmu/Qtlizer/README.md

 ```

 ### Try out online
-If you want to try out the R package online, there is an example project on Google Colaboratory at https://colab.research.google.com/drive/1i1sjQHCjaw2wYzVBnXQ9iaghnk-jSU95#scrollTo=5Hi6sCe7SPFb .
+If you want to try out the R package online, there is an example **Google Colaboratory project** at https://colab.research.google.com/drive/1i1sjQHCjaw2wYzVBnXQ9iaghnk-jSU95#scrollTo=5Hi6sCe7SPFb .
 The link leads you to the project and allows read access.
 To run the project, make a private copy or open the project in playground mode and sign in to Google.

 ## Authors